sanyaade-teachings/thetaStudioReload/README.md

 HyperReload uses [node-webkit](https://github.com/rogerwang/node-webkit) as its runtime (an amazing piece of software).

 There is no actual build step, you can clone the source, then run using node-webkit.
-The HyperReload runnable is in the UI directory.
+The HyperReload runnable files and node-webkit manifest file are in the UI directory.

 ## Documentation and site structure